- Duration: 3 years

 MF Norwegian School of Theology, Religion and Society offers Doctoral Programmes (PhD) in Theology and Religious Education / Religious Studies.

-A PhD qualifies you for teaching at the college/university level, for research activities, and for other work where there are high standards of scholarly insight, skill, and well developed analytical thinking.
+A PhD qualifies you for teaching at the college/university level, research activities, and other work with high standards of scholarly insight, skill, and well-developed analytical thinking.

-Our PhD programme aims to train researchers with expertise in scholarly analysis as well as the formation of hypotheses and theories.
+Our Ph.D. program aims to train researchers with expertise in the scholarly analysis and the formation of hypotheses and theories.

 Fields of Research at MF

-MF’s research is centred around the fields of Theology, Religion and Society, including disciplines such as:
+MF’s research is centered around the fields of Theology, Religion, and Society, including disciplines such as:

 - The Old Testament/Hebrew Bible (OT/HB)